 Steve McKelvey, J.D., is Associate Professor in the McCormack Department of Sport Management in the Isenberg School of Management at UMass Amherst.
 McKelvey’s research lies at the nexus of sport marketing, sponsorship and intellectual property law.
 A noted international authority on ambush marketing, he teaches Sport Law and Sport Sales Promotion at both the graduate and undergraduate levels.
 Prior to joining the UMass faculty in 2002, McKelvey worked for 15 years in the sport marketing industry in New York City, including 6 years in MLB’s Corporate Sponsorship department and 9 years with sport sponsorship consulting agencies.
 He holds a B.A. from Amherst College, M.S. in Sport Management from UMass Amherst, and a J.D. from Seton Hall School of Law.

-Will Norton is a full-time faculty lecturer and the Director of the McCormack Center for Sport Research & Education in UMass Amherst’s McCormack Department of Sport Management.
-Prior to his time at UMass, Norton worked for just under 10 years in a variety of sports industry segments, spending over 4 years at STATS, LLC as a data analyst and partnership manager for NBA, NFL and MLB league accounts, and 4 years at Epsilon, as a marketing and sport sponsorship consultant for a variety of CPG clients.
+Will Norton is a full-time Lecturer and the Director of the McCormack Center for Sport Research & Education in UMass Amherst’s McCormack Department of Sport Management.
+Prior to his time at UMass, Norton worked in a variety of sports industry segments, spending 4 years at STATS, LLC as a data analyst and partnership sales manager for NBA, NFL and MLB league accounts, and 4 years at Epsilon, as a marketing and sport sponsorship consultant for a variety of CPG clients.
 He is the recipient of Chief Marketer’s 2015 GOLD award for “Best Regional Sponsorship Campaign”, for his work on Poland Spring’s Boston Marathon / The One Fund campaign.
 He holds a B.A. in Political Science from The College of Wooster, and an MBA and MS in Sport Management from the Isenberg School of Management at UMass Amherst.